-In the meantime, Captain Kirk is dealing with burned out lithium crystals (no, that’s not a typo – “lithium”, not “dilithium”).
-Mudd manages to contact the head miner of a lithium crystal mine on the planet Rigel XII and cuts a deal to get lithium crystals, and help in escaping from Kirk, in exchange for the three beautiful women.
+In the meantime, Captain Kirk is dealing with burned-out lithium crystals (no, that’s not a typo – “lithium”, not “dilithium”).
+Mudd manages to contact the head miner of a lithium crystal mine on the planet Rigel XII and cuts a deal to get lithium crystals and help in escaping from Kirk, in exchange for the three beautiful women.

 The women do harbor a secret, however.
 They are also beginning to stretch their wings to try and get out from the domineering Mudd.
 He was treating them as nothing more than goods to be sold to the highest bidder, but they don’t necessarily want to go along with his plans any longer.

 These early episodes demonstrate how the show was still trying to find its footing.
-Unlike many shows today, there was no “bible” hashed out beforehand and the writing tended to be hap-hazard.
+Unlike many shows today, there was no “bible” hashed out beforehand and the writing tended to be haphazard.
 Mr. Spock (portrayed by Leonard Nimoy) is referred to at one point as a “Vulcanian” rather than just “Vulcan”.
 He also demonstrates some emotions during the course of this episode, mostly as if the effects the women have on the rest of the ship’s crew amuses him.
 The ladies do not have an effect on him, however.

 Then there’s the issue of the “lithium crystals”.
 Why would the Enterprise embark on a five-year mission without any spare material around?
 Later in the series, it probably would have been explained with a line or two about them being used up in some of the extensive fleeing and pursuing the ship does, but here it is a glaring error.
 And “lithium crystals” sounds like a drug of some sort, not something that would power a starship.

-The effects in beginning of Mudd’s Women as the Enterprise is traveling through space show their age.
+The effects at the beginning of Mudd’s Women as the Enterprise is traveling through space show their age.
 They are horrible, pure and simple.
 I can’t even say they are kitschy or have that inexpensive charm the effects in old episodes of Doctor Who had.
 They are cheap, pure and simple.
 I am sure for their time they might have been pretty good, but with the digital remastering, they show their weakness when compared to more modern effects all too much.

-What’s interesting in Mudd’s Women is the use of a soft-focus on the women to create a magical look to them as they are walking around.
+What’s interesting in Mudd’s Women is the use of a soft focus on the women to create a magical look to them as they are walking around.
 I was quite interested to learn that the Director of Photography, Jerry Finnerman, would use the same effect on Cybill Shepherd in the series Moonlighting almost two decades later.

 The acting is pretty good in Mudd’s Women.
 Carmel pretty much steals the show as the pirate-like Mudd, but the regular cast seems to be developing something of a rapport by this point of the series.
 Shatner is still somewhat subdued as Kirk, although he doesn’t seem to succumb to the women’s magical allure.
 It doesn’t seem like the same Kirk who will pretty much be boffing the galaxy in later episodes, but he seems more mature and Captain-like.
 I found it easy to believe Doohan’s Scotty attraction to the women.
 Kelley also did a terrific job, although you would think a seasoned officer such as he would act a bit more professional.
 Nimoy is great as Spock, although he is given some inconsistent material to work with.